SeasonalForecastingEngine/SeaVal/scripts/SeaValDocumentation/bookdown/_book/02-plotting.md

 ## Plotting values for selected countries

 Above, we have already seen an option how to restrict a plot to a particular country: by manually subsetting the data to a rectangle of longitudes and latitudes containing that specific country.
 This is of course quite tedious, and to make our lives easier we can use the `restrict_to_country`-function that takes a data table and a country name, and subsets the data table to only contain gridpoints in the specified country.
-Currently, the function accepts the following country names: Burundi, Eritrea, Ethiopia, Kenya, Rwanda, Somalia, South Sudan, Sudan, Tansania, Uganda.
+Currently, the function accepts the following country names: Burundi, Eritrea, Ethiopia, Kenya, Rwanda, Somalia, South Sudan, Sudan, Tanzania, Uganda.

 ```r
 dt_new = restrict_to_country(dt[month == 10 & year == 2020],'Kenya')